eddycyu/eddycyu/_posts/2020-07-01-check-if-a-string-is-a-palindrome.md

 published: true
 ---

-This note shows how to check if a given string is a palindrome.
+This recipe shows how to check if a given string is a palindrome.
 We will demonstrate three different approaches to implementing the solution.

 ### Problem: